psf/elections/README.rst

 Helios using one of the options on the front page.

 Once signed into Helios, a button should appear labeled "Create Election".
-Once you do you will be prompted for the following information:
+Click it, and then the administrator will be prompted for the following
+information:

-- "Short Name" - in the past we've used things like ``psf-board-2018``
+- "Short Name" - in the past adminstrators have used things like ``psf-board-2018``

 - "Name" - the display title, e.g., "Python Software Foundation Board of Directors Election 2018"

-- "Description" - in the past, we've used this to explain Approval voting and the importance of the election
+- "Description" - in the past, administrators used this to explain Approval voting and the importance of the election

-- "Type" - there are two here, so we use "Election"
+- "Type" - there are two here, so use "Election"

-- "Use voter aliases" - in the past we've used this option but it's not apparent if it's 100% necessary
+- "Use voter aliases" - in the past this option was used but it's not apparent if it's 100% necessary

 - "Randomize answer order" - this should help avoid bias in the ordering of candidate names, use this option

-- "Private?" - we don't want our election to be open to the public to vote on, as a result, we want to check this box
+- "Private?" - PSF elections are not open to the public to vote on, so check this box

 - "Help Email Address" - decide on who should be fielding emails in the event that someone needs help with the election, in the past this has been the